 Drama at Colfe’s is very popular and offers pupils the opportunity to get involved with major school productions in a number of different ways.
 Whether its acting, costume, set design, sound or lighting you’re interested in, there’s a role for everyone to play.

 Pupils across the school are invited to learn new skills from theatre companies – such as Frantic Assembly, Punchdrunk and Splendid Theatre – who frequently visit the school to perform and facilitate interactive workshops.
-House Drama is another big event in the department’s calendar – with Sixth Form students directing younger students in the run up to the competition.
+House Drama is another big event in the department’s calendar – with Sixth Form students directing younger students (Years 7-9) in the run up to the competition.
 All students are offered the opportunity to explore aspects of theatre such as lighting and sound through lessons and the Technical Theatre crew are encouraged to hone their skills during productions and in Technical Theatre Club run by our full time Theatre Technician.

 The department organises an Easter School and a Summer School , where pupils work towards holding a performance after five days of rehearsals.
 Previous performances have included Fame, Mary Poppins, The Addams Family and Legally Blonde.

-Pupils may also opt to sit the LAMDA (London Academy of Music and Dramatic Art) examinations or audition for the National Youth Theatre.
+Pupils may opt to sit the LAMDA (London Academy of Music and Dramatic Art) examinations.
 LAMDA is the UK’s oldest and most respected awarding organisation having offered practical examinations in communication and performance subjects for over 130 years.
 We offer tuition in the following areas:

 - Public Speaking